4 min to read

 Vessel

 PB Swiss 215 series handles fit proprietary PB Swiss blades which measure 6.2mm in diameter aside from the positioning wings.
-On the otherhand, a 1/4” hex shank bit measures 6.35mm accross the flat faces.
+On the other hand, a 1/4” hex shank bit measures 6.35mm across the flat faces.
 The 0.15mm oversize results in a press-fit.

 Insertion method: